-To help you plan a cracking day out in this scenic park, here’s our guide on top things to do in Coney Island and its Punggol surrounds (get ready to go on a bike and pony ride!)
+To help you plan a cracking day out in this scenic park, here’s our guide on top things to do in Coney Island and its Punggol surrounds

-Coney Island: Top things to do
+Coney Island: top things to do

 The park’s rustic terrain makes cycling here bumpy at times, but rest assured that it will be a breezy and enjoyable experience.
 Cycle along the 2.4km main path or follow the signs to navigate your way to the beaches.
 If you’ve got an adventurous streak, you may very well find yourself veering off the beaten tracks – literally!